Experiment-code/ETO/SolveDirectedSteinerTree/DSTAlgoEvaluation/README.md

-This is the code from https://github.com/mouton5000/DSTAlgoEvaluation.
+1. Clone the code from https://github.com/mouton5000/DSTAlgoEvaluation.

+2. Update the main file in the src fold.